 Overview – Legal Sports Betting in Nebraska Today

-Online sports betting is now legal in Nebraska.
+Sports betting is legal only in person at licensed racetrack casinos.
+Online/mobile betting is not legal.
 However, the Nebraska Racing and Gaming Commission is yet to implement the law, meaning users won’t have access to sports betting markets online as yet.
-Therefore, no retail sportsbooks are available in Nebraska at the moment.
+Therefore, retail sportsbooks are available at approved racetrack casinos (e.g. WarHorse Casino).

 In the meantime, check out our complete guide to legal betting in the US, and get connected to the best online sportsbooks available in Nebraska.